mzw22/kber/README.md

 $$\text{stimulus contrast} = \frac{ΔI}{I^k}$$
 where stimulus contrast is a measure of the perceived difference between two stimuli, $ΔI$ is the absolute difference between these two stimuli, and $I$ is the stimulus **magnitude**.
 In this equation, $k$ is a measure of the strength of the magnitude effect.
 If $k=0$, stimulus magnitude has no effect on discrimination; only the distance betwen stimuli matters.
 The larger $k$ is, the stronger the magnitude effect.

+> [!NOTE]
-**Note:** There are two stimuli, so how should the magnitude $I$ be measured?
+> There are two stimuli, so how should the magnitude $I$ be measured?
 Historically, studies usually take $I$ to be the smaller magnitude of the pair.
 Some studies (eg. Nachev et al. 2013) have taken $I$ to be the mean magnitude of both stimuli.
 Depending on the experiment, one of the stimuli in the pair may have a stronger claim to being the "background" or "reference" stimulus, in which case this stimulus can be used as $I$ (eg. Dixit et al. 2022).

 ## Installing kber
 This package is not yet available on CRAN, but you can download it from GitHub using the package `devtools`.
 Install kber in R with the following code: